Meet the Festival Artists & Murals

 About the Mural

-Tor Vutha painted a human with a monkey’s head, reminiscent of the costumes worn by men during traditional dances.
+This mural depicts a human with a monkey’s head, reminiscent of the costumes worn by men during traditional Khmer dances.
 The figure seems to contemplate the street, watching passers-by with mischievous eyes.
-His face may appear frightening, but his posture reflects a relaxed character.
+His face may appear frightening, but his posture reflects a relaxed demeanor.
 According to the artist, this painting represents the advantages and disadvantages of technology to Cambodian society.
-Vutha chose these colors and shapes because wanted to show how to keep both the traditional and modern aspects of culture together.
+He chose these colors and shapes because he wanted to show how to keep both the traditional and modern aspects of Khmer culture together.
 It is a hybrid of traditional Khmer painting and modern pop styles.

 About the Artist

-TOR Vutha was born in 1975 and grew up in a refugee camp on the edge of Thailand.
+Tor Vutha was born in 1975 and grew up in a refugee camp on the edge of Thailand.
 There, he took drawing classes as a form of art therapy.
 He has staged scenographic circus shows in France, Spain, Germany, Switzerland, Algeria, and Reunion Island.
 From 2012 to 2013, he continued his art studies at the Ecole supérieure d’arts appliqués Pivaut in France.
 He has painted murals for churches and pagodas in Thailand.
-He has participated in artistic residency programs in Bordeaux, Reunion Island, Thailand and, more recently, at the Vermont Studio Center.
+He has participated in artistic residency programs in Bordeaux, Reunion Island, Thailand, and at the Vermont Studio Center.
 Today, Tor Vutha is co-founder and deputy director of pedagogy at the Phare Ponleu Selpak Visual and Applied Arts School in Battambang.
 After trying different paths, he decided to participate fully in teaching at Phare in order to share his experiences.
-His work has been exhibited at the French Embassy (2018) and the French Cultural Institute in Cambodia (2017), in Bangkok and Krabi (Thailand) (2012), in France (2010), in Colombia (2010), and at the United Nations headquarters in New York (2010).
+His work has been exhibited at the French Embassy (2018) and the French Cultural Institute in Cambodia (2017), in Bangkok and Krabi, Thailand (2012), in France (2010), in Colombia (2010), and at the United Nations headquarters in New York (2010).

 Bat in the Sun